pulsar-edit/documentation/docs/customizing-pulsar/the-init-file.md

 ```

 :::tip
-Other sorts of customizations can be applied without relaunching or reloading Pulsar — but not the init file, which requires a window reload to take effect.
+Other sorts of customizations can be applied without relaunching or reloading Pulsar — but not the init file, which requires a window reload before changes take effect.

 That’s because there’s no way to undo the side effects of the _previous_ execution of the init file — the one that happened when you first loaded your current window.